Preserving Metadata During GeoParquet Conversion

 - Python 3.9+ (type hints and

-pathlibrequired for pipeline orchestration) pyarrow>=14.0.0(direct Parquet metadata manipulation and schema enforcement)geopandas>=1.0.0(spatial DataFrame operations and CRS normalization)pyogrio>=0.7.0(GDAL-backed I/O with optimized vector reading)shapely>=2.0.0(geometry validation and topology checks)pandas>=2.0.0(tabular type coercion and null handling)
+pathlibrequired for pipeline orchestration) pyarrow>=14.0.0(direct Parquet metadata manipulation and schema enforcement)geopandas>=1.0.0(spatial DataFrame operations and CRS normalisation)pyogrio>=0.7.0(GDAL-backed I/O with optimised vector reading)shapely>=2.0.0(geometry validation and topology checks)pandas>=2.0.0(tabular type coercion and null handling)

 pip install pyarrow geopandas pyogrio shapely pandas